turingschool/gear-up/m4_sessions/1808-inning/surprise_of_happiness.md

      All sessions NEED to have a closing activity, reflection, discussion

 ## Introductons

+     name, mod, and "What do you think makes you happy?"

 ## Intro to new material

 ## Small Group Activity

+     Have people line up by if they are a cat person, dog person, or both and then dance partner them so cat people are      working with dog people.

 ## Closing Discussion

+     Talk about what actually makes you happy and what are you going to do moving forward during your Turing career that will make you happy.

 Submit a PR at the end of this session and tag @emhickmann